 Christy has anti-scientific religious beliefs where the god in his head would not let humans destroy the planet.

-Christy, McKitrick, and Spencer are all closely associated with the Cornwall Alliance for the Stewardship of Creation, a alliance of business with faith.
+Christy, McKitrick, and Spencer are all closely associated with the Cornwall Alliance for the Stewardship of Creation, an unholy alliance of business with theism.
 The latter two actually signed the 2009 Evangelical Declaration on Global Warming, publicly denying that their deity would allow "dangerous" climate change.
 I wonder why Christy didn't sign?
 Did it go too far for him?

 I keep getting Heckle and Jeckle (Christy and Spencer) mixed up.
 It was *Spencer*, as you noted, who signed that no-evidence-can-beat-our-faith testament.